-Regulation 23 (3) of the EIA Regulations (S.L.
-549.46), Schedule IA provides that if the Authority is of the opinion that the environment context of the project or situation on site has materially changed after the completion of an EIA, the Authority may require an updated EIA, including any additional documentation, or a fresh EIA in line with the normal procedures prescribed in the regulations and the associated public consultation procedures.
+Regulation 23 (3) of Under the EIA Regulations (S.L.
+549.46), Schedule IA provides that if the Authority is of the opinion that the environment context of the project or situation on site has materially changed after the completion of an EIA, the Authority may require an activity of the project of the pr updated EIA, including any additional documentation, or a fresh EIA in line with the normal procedures prescribed in the regulations and the associated public consultation procedures there are any requested changes or extensions of a development which would result in significant adverse effects on the environment, the operator may be required to undertake another EIA.